nystudio107/craft-imageoptimize/README.md

 The `imageProcessors` array specifies the path and options for each of the image optimization tools.

+See each image optimization tool's documentation for details on the options they allow you to use.

 ## Using ImageOptim

 Once ImageOptim is set up and configured, there's nothing left to do.
 It just works.